endi8bar/pegelio-releases/README.md

 # Pegelio

-**Pegelio is a native Windows 11 audio control application for fast access to output devices, application volume, microphones and per-app audio routing.**
+**Pegelio is a native Windows 11 audio controller that puts your most important audio controls directly at the top of the screen.**

+Switch output devices, control application volumes, manage microphones and route individual applications to different audio devices—without repeatedly opening the Windows sound settings.

 Pegelio is currently under active development and available as an early alpha release.